On the success probability of the quantum algorithm for the short DLP: Introduction

-Optimizations such as the semi-classical QFT and control qubit recycling are beyond the scope of this paper, but we mention them above in passing to highlight that it is standard practice to first compute~$j$, and to then compute~$k$ given~$j$.
+Optimizations such as the semi-classical QFT with control qubit recycling are beyond the scope of this paper, but we mention them above in passing to highlight that it is standard practice to first compute~$j$, and to then compute~$k$ given~$j$.
+We use this fact in our analysis, see the proof of Lem.~\ref{lemma:bound-tau-good-pair} in Sect.~\ref{sect:bound-tau-good-pair} below.

+\paragraph{Other space-saving optimizations} On the topic of space-saving optimizations, it should also be noted that Chevignard, Fouque and Schrottenloher~\cite{cfs25} have recently proposed an alternative implementation technique that leverages a residue number system and ideas from May and Schlieper~\cite{ms22} regarding compression robustness to compress the work register at the expense of not being able to recycle the control qubits.
+When viewed through the prism of this implementation technique, Ekerå--Håstad's variation of Shor's algorithm achieves a space saving since the reduction it achieves in the number of group operations that need to be evaluated quantumly implies a corresponding reduction in the control register lengths, and hence in the number of control qubits that must be kept around when not being able to recycle them.

+Increasing~$\Delta$ hence yields not only a reduction in the number of group operations that need to be evaluated quantumly, but also a space saving, when using this implementation technique, since there are $m + 2\ell = 3m - 2\Delta$ control qubits.
+This implementation technique is at its most powerful when making tradeoffs, however, since the overall space usage can then be pushed down to $m + o(m)$ qubits at the expense of making $O(\log m)$ runs.